bvucode/python-code/README.md

 # mypythonapps
 bashegame.py is logic game,

-mytaskmanager.py is kanban command line, passwordgenerator.py is password generate and save,
+mytaskmanager.py is kanban command line,

+passwordgenerator.py is password generate and save.